BaptisteD51/nouveau-theme-caweb/README.md

 When you work on WP code with your VSCode IDE, be sure to **open all the WordPress files in Visual Studio Code**.
 To do that, you can go to *File -> Open Folder*, and open the root folder of the WP intallation.

 #### Git
-Git is a **versioning software** useful to :
+Git is a **versioning software** useful to:
 * Keep track of changes of the code.
 * Share code.
 * Work in group on a development project.

-To use Git, you need to :
+To use Git, you need to:
 1. Install the Git program on your computer, as well as its command line interface Git Bash.
 2. Create a GitHub account.